 Reduce your number of monthly payments

 Refinancing a Parent PLUS Loan is the only way to transfer the loan to your child.
-If this is your goal you will want to pursue private student loan refinancing.
+If this is your goal you will want to pursue private loan refinancing.

 Lower your interest rate